The differences between Luxury lodges and Teahouse lodges in Nepal

 The Comfort/luxury lodges are excellent for social distancing and small personal bubbles as they won’t be crowded.

 The standards of luxury lodges in the Everest and Annapurna regions are far higher than regular teahouse lodges with their landscaped gardens.
 They are often in superb locations with mountain views.
-Their comfortable dining room and bedroom with attached bathroom, including hot shower and western toilet, are some of the “luxuries – by Himalayan standards.”
+Their comfortable dining room and bedroom with attached bathroom, including a hot shower and western toilet, are some of the “luxuries – by Himalayan standards.”
 The staff is professionally trained in hospitality.
 The highest level of service is provided to our customers.

 The quality, service, and standard of the regular teahouse lodges range widely.
 The wide range depends on the location; for example, the lodges in the higher elevations or places where the flow of trekker traffic is low have more basic amenities.